saidooubella/android-shell-ui/README.md

 # Shell-UI (work-in-progress 👷🔧️👷‍♀️⛏)

 This is a **work in progress** app inspired by the [t-ui launcher](https://github.com/fAndreuzzi/TUI-ConsoleLauncher) app.
-I built this app to follow it's successor "t-ui" and provide more minimalistic and clean home screen ui with more of what I think important features.
+I built this app to follow it's predecessor "t-ui" and provide more minimalistic and clean home screen ui with more of what I think important features.

 ## Android Development